j3k0/ganomede-directory/SERVER.md

  * all public calls (i.e. those not used for administration purpose) will expose the aliases as a map **type** &rArr; **value**.
    * the **value** exposed for each **type** is the last one that was added (based on the **created** property).

+On another note, keep in mind that all aliases values' spaces are removed.

 # Relations

  * For password hashing: